At the age of just 27, Chloe was diagnosed with Hodgkin’s lymphoma, and learned that she’d need a stem cell transplant to treat it. This is her story:

 But with her help, and the incredible, unwavering support I’ve received from my family, friends and colleagues, I feel like the future is very bright.

-Chloe is a volunteer committee member of Anthony Nolan’s Big Quiz Bonanza; our newest fundraising event happening on Thursday 21 September 2017 at the Camden Centre, Kings Cross.
-You can support this event by buying a table or donating a prize.
+Chloe is a volunteer committee member of Anthony Nolan’s Big Quiz Bonanza; our newest fundraising event that took place on Thursday 21 September 2017 at the Camden Centre, Kings Cross.